“Journal writing is a voyage to the interior.” Christina Baldwin

 “Your own Self-Realization is the greatest service you can render the world.” ―

-It’s a little practiced fact that true gift giving begins with honoring yourself.
+A little practiced fact is that true gift giving begins with honoring yourself.
 This is not something we usually spend much time considering in the rush of the season.
-In fact, where we are on the spectrum of self love and care often comes last right about now.
+In fact, where we are on the spectrum of self love and care often comes last, right about now.

 Yet, if we don’t pause and think about what is important to us, it can be harder to choose gifts for others.

 Let’s take a moment to breathe and muse on this for a second (really, you CAN take a moment!).
 What does it mean when you give a gift to someone?
 Consider these questions: “If I want to give thoughtfully, then what are my deepest intentions for what I choose to give?” and “What do I want my friend to ultimately receive?”.

 When I began thinking about gift giving this season, I found myself instead writing about the importance of giving to yourself.
 It all starts there.